-- SKIP, where the fault tolerant request is ignored.
-This action is taken to remove unnecessary actions when failure impact is trivial. - CHECKPOINT, where the application takes a checkpoint.
-This action is to reduce application work loss caused by unforeseeable failures. - MIGRATION, where the processes on suspicious nodes (i.e. the nodes predicted to be failure-prone in the near future) are transferred to healthy nodes.
+- SKIP.
+The fault-tolerant request is ignored.
+This action is taken to remove unnecessary actions when the failure impact is trivial. - CHECKPOINT.
+The application takes a checkpoint.
+This action is to reduce application work loss caused by unforeseeable failures. - MIGRATION.
+The processes on suspicious nodes (i.e., the nodes predicted to be failure prone in the near future) are transferred to healthy nodes.
 This action is to avoid an imminent failure.
-Currently, we assume that process migration is conducted by taking a coordinated checkpoint followed by a stop-and-restart migration [43].
+Currently, we assume that process migration is conducted by taking a coordinated checkpoint followed by a stop-and-restart action [43].

-The main idea of FT-Pro is illustrated in Figure 1, where the useful work is segmented into intervals denoted by $I_k$ .
-Suppose the application runs on $\{P_1, P_2, \ldots, P_W\}$ and one spare node denoted as $P_S$ is allocated for proactive actions.
-Spare nodes can be either reserved at the application submission or allocated through the resource manager during execution.
-Upon each adaptation point $AP_i$ , FT-Pro first consults the failure predictor to get the status of each computation node.
-It then triggers the adaptation manager (discussed in Section IV) to determine a best-fit action in response to failure prediction, followed by invoking the corresponding action on the application.
-Here, the cost monitor component keeps track of runtime overhead different fault tolerance actions.
+The main idea of FT-Pro is illustrated in Fig. 1, where the useful work is segmented into intervals denoted by I_k .
+Suppose the application runs on nodes denoted as $\{P_1, P_2, \ldots, P_W\}$ and one spare node, denoted as P_S , is allocated for proactive actions.
+Spare nodes can be either reserved at the application submission time or allocated through the resource manager during execution.
+Upon each adaptation point AP_i , FT-Pro first consults the failure predictor to get the status of each computation node.
+It then triggers the adaptation manager (discussed in Section 4) to determine a best fit action in response to the failure prediction, followed by invoking the corresponding action on the application.
+Here, the cost monitor component keeps track of the runtime overhead of different fault-tolerant actions.
 If the application fails during checkpointing or migration, it rolls back to the most recent checkpoint.
-Let's take a look at a few examples:
+Let us take a look at a few examples: